 Grape research is conducted using a freeze-dried table grape powder, designed to facilitate reproducible data and to provide researchers with a grape sample that is available year round.
 For human studies, a grape powder placebo is made available.

-If you are a researcher who would like to submit a Letter of Intent to the commission, please review the attached documents which outline the guidelines for submitting.
-Letters of Intent are due to the commission Thursday, November 30, 2017 by 5 p.m.
+If you are a researcher that would like to submit a Letter of Intent to the commission, please review the attached documents which outline the guidelines for submitting.
+Letters of Intent are due to the commission Monday, December 2, 2019, by 5 p.m.
 PST.

 Research Grant Resources